-Under these general principles, you can find many liturgical expressions at the Cathedral, including a sung Mass with incense, choir, Gregorian chant, choral motets, and occasional polyphonic “ordinaries” (Sunday at 11:00am, Holy Days of Obligation at 6:30pm); Masses led by cantor and organ with frequent assistance from our scholae and instrumentalists (Saturday anticipated Mass at 5:00pm; Sunday at 8:30am; all Solemnities of the Church year at 12:10pm); said Masses (weekdays at 6:30am and 12:10am); occasional special services (Sung Vespers on Sundays in Advent, Stations of the Cross on the Fridays of Lent, Sung Masses celebrating feast days); monthly Exposition, Adoration, and Benediction of the Blessed Sacrament (most Second Sundays 9:45-10:45AM); daily celebration of the Sacrament of Reconciliation (except Sundays); concerts of sacred music; and even occasional music conferences and other events hosted at the Cathedral.
+Under these general principles, you can find many liturgical expressions at the Cathedral, including a sung Mass with incense, choir, Gregorian chant, choral motets, and occasional polyphonic “ordinaries” (Sunday at 11:00am, Holy Days of Obligation at 6:30pm); Masses led by cantor and organ with frequent assistance from our schola and instrumentalists (Saturday anticipated Mass at 5:00pm; Sunday at 8:30am; Holy Days of Obligation at 12:10pm); said Masses (weekdays at 12:10am); occasional special services (Sung Vespers on Sundays in Advent, Stations of the Cross on the Fridays of Lent, Sung Masses celebrating feast days); daily celebration of the Sacrament of Reconciliation (except Sundays); concerts of sacred music; and even occasional music conferences and other events hosted at the Cathedral.
 All of these endeavors would be impossible without the generous support of our parishioners and community.
 Please read more about our music apostolate on the music sub-pages.

 For more information, to find where you may fit in music at St. Paul’s, or to make a donation toward the music apostolates at the Cathedral, please contact the Director of Music and Organist, Mr. Bruce Ludwick, Jr., at Ludwick@stpaulsbhm.org or (205) 251-1279 ×107, for more information.